Everything you need to know about Remote Education at Mapledown.

 - Zoom for PC (i.e. Windows) or Mac will prompt you to install the software when you click on an email link to join a meeting for the first time.

-Post – lockdown, where individual pupils need to self-isolate but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
+Where individual pupils are unable to attend school due to ill-health or any other reason, but the majority of their peer group remains in school, how remote education is provided will likely differ from the approach for whole groups.
 This is due to the challenges of teaching pupils both at home and in school.

 If my child is not in school because they are self-isolating, how will their remote education differ from the approaches described above?